-Meet Xoli Belgrave: Program Director, Corporate Strategy PMO
+Meet Xoli Belgrave: Senior Program Director, Corporate Strategy PMO

-"One of the best things that’s happened to Parexel in the last decade is the evolution of our senior leadership.
-There is a great energy at all levels of the organization.
+"One of the best things that have happened to Parexel in the last decade is the evolution of our senior leadership.
+There is great energy at all levels of the organization.
 The female leaders seem comfortable in their own skin, which makes them great role models!"

-Xoli Belgrave, Program Director, Corporate Strategy, has been with Parexel for over 14 years, and has undertaken a variety of demanding roles.
+Xoli Belgrave, Senior Program Director, Corporate Strategy, has been with Parexel for over 14 years and has undertaken a variety of demanding roles.
 She discusses the opportunities she forged for herself within the company and the valuable support she received from company mentors and leaders.

 - Can you introduce yourself and tell me a little about what you do, and why did you choose Parexel?